google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 # White Space Matters

 * 2- or 4-space indents are used to delineate code blocks instead of `{}`.
-* Tabs can be used too but should not be mixed with spaces (Recommendation: just use spaces).
+* Tabs can be used, too, but should not be mixed with spaces.
+(We recommend just using spaces.)
 * Indents can be nested to arbitrary depths.

 ![](res/introtopython5.png)